gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 -----------------------------------

 Currently supported hardware architectures are:

-- GCN-based AMD GPUs;
+- GCN-based and CDNA-based AMD GPUs;
-- NVIDIA GPUs (with at least OpenCL 1.2 support);
+- NVIDIA GPUs prior to Volta;
 - Intel iGPUs.

 Make sure that you have the latest drivers installed.
 For AMD GPUs, the compute-oriented `ROCm <https://rocm.github.io/>`_ stack is recommended;
 alternatively, the AMDGPU-PRO stack is also compatible; using the outdated